 Hazel Virginia Hoyt

-Her parents, George and Etta Hoyt, moved Hazel and their three sons, Harold, Donald and Robert; to Oregon, and then to Tulare, when Hazel was 15 years old.
+Hazel Virginia Hoyt was born on August 21, 1900, in her parents' home in Gresham, Nebraska.
+Her parents, George and Etta Hoyt, moved Hazel and their three sons, Harold, Donald, and Robert, to Oregon, and then to Tulare when Hazel was 15 years old.
 Her father had accepted a bookkeeping job with a local businessman, and the family made their home at 237 North L St.

 Hazel finished her last two years of high school at Tulare High School, graduating in 1918.
-She was very outgoing and always had many friends, among who was Mabel Way who had been born in Tulare just four days before Hazel’s birth in Nebraska.
-The two young women became best friends and, living only about a block apart, and walked to school together.
+She was very outgoing and always had many friends, such as Mabel Way, born in Tulare just four days before Hazel's birth in Nebraska.
+The two young women became best friends, living only about a block apart, and walked to school together.

 Hazel spoke warmly of her family.
 Music was a mutual family interest, and she took piano lessons as a child.
 She enjoyed listening to all kinds of music, except rock and roll.

 Although the family home was in town, it was on a large lot with room for a barn with one cow and many chickens.
 Money was scarce so the Hoyt's grew their own vegetables and her mother made all of the family's clothes.

 Hazel taught herself to type during high school, and her first job was a typing position with local attorneys Pat Nowell and Glenn Moran.
 In 1935, she went to work as an assistant city clerk and auditor under C. A. Paulden.

 Upon Mr. Paulden's retirement in August 1945, Hazel became a city clerk and auditor.
 She was the first woman to hold these or any other public offices in Tulare city government.
 Hazel was the city clerk for 35 years, retiring in 1965.